pegasystems/pega-helm-charts/charts/addons/README.md

 ### Azure AGIC

+When deploying on Azure AKS, you can use an Application Gateway Ingress Controller (AGIC) for the deployment load balancer.
+The AGIC is a pod within your AKS cluster that monitors the Kubernetes Ingress resources, which creates and applies the Application Gateway configuration based on the status of the Kubernetes cluster.
+For details, see [Azure Resource Manager Authentication](https://docs.microsoft.com/en-us/azure/application-gateway/ingress-controller-install-existing#azure-resource-manager-authentication).

-If deploying on AKS, you can use an Azure Application Gateway for the deployment load balancer.
-After you create the Application Gateway and an ingress controller, in the Addons Helm chart, disable Traefik (set `traefik.enabled` to `false`) and enable AGIC (set `ingress-azure.enabled` to `true`).
+After you create the deployment ingress controller, in the Addons Helm chart, disable Traefik (set `traefik.enabled` to `false`), enable AGIC (set `ingress-azure.enabled` to `true`) and add the AGIC gateway configuration details from your AKS deployment.

+To authenticate with the AGIC in your AKS cluster, generate a kubernetes secret from an Active Directory Service Principal that is based on your AKS subscription ID.
+You must encode the Service Principal with base64 and add the result to the `armAuth.secretJSON` field.
+For details, see the comments in the addons [values.yaml](charts/addons/values.yaml) or the [AKS runbook](docs/Deploying-Pega-on-AKS.md).

+As an authentication alternative, you can configure an AAD Pod Identity to manage authentication access with the AGIC in your cluster via the Azure Resource Manager.
+For details, see [Set up AAD Pod Identity](https://docs.microsoft.com/en-us/azure/application-gateway/ingress-controller-install-existing#set-up-aad-pod-identity).

+It is a recommended best practice to enable RBAC on your AKS cluster and match the setting in the Addons Helm chart.

 Example: